Information on Finasteride and Propecia

 When dividing these tablets, remember that there is a potential risk to pregnant women from handling broken or crushed tablets (see Caution during Pregnancy).

-There are no scientific studies that prove that increasing the dose will have any additional beneficial effects on hair loss.
+Many clinicians prescribe finasteride 5mg ¼ a pill a day as it is generally less expensive than the 1mg dose.
+There are no scientific studies that prove that this dose, or increasing the dose, will have any additional beneficial effects on hair loss.
 There are published data demonstrating that 5 mg is no better than 1 mg in controlled clinical trials.
-In practice, however, doctors may increase the dose when someone has been on the same dose of medication for 3-5 years and then stops responding (begins to lose hair after being stable).
-It has been our experience that increasing the dose may enable the medication to continue to be effective.
-It is important to understand that increasing the dose is an off-label use of this medication.
-It may increase the incidence of adverse reactions.
+In practice, however, doctors may increase the dose when someone has been on the same dose of medication for a number of years and then stops responding (begins to lose hair after being stable).
+It has been our experience that increasing the dose may enable the medication to continue to be effective in some cases.
+It is important to understand that any dose above 1mg a day is an off-label use of this medication and, therefore, may increase the incidence of adverse reactions.
 When increasing the dose, we generally use generic finasteride 5mg that is taken whole or broken into parts (see Caution during Pregnancy).

 Effects on PSA

 Finasteride causes a decrease in serum PSA (prostate specific antigen) by approximately 50% in normal men.
 Since PSA levels are used to screen for prostate enlargement and prostate cancer, it is important that your personal physician is aware that you are taking Propecia (finasteride) so that he/she may take this into account when interpreting your PSA results.

 The American Cancer Society and the American Urological Association recommend the following screening ages: